-Pinot Grigio is the Italian variant of the French Pinot Gris.
+It is the Italian variant of the French Pinot Gris.
 What is the difference?
 For some tasters, not much; but for others, the Italian version is simply brighter, crisper and more citrus-y.
-Pinot Grigio is what Sommeliers refer to as a “fruity” variety.
-The aroma of Pinot Grigio is dominated by the soul of appealing, fresh fruit.
+Pinot Grigio is what Sommeliers refer to as a “fruity” variety with the aroma dominated by the soul of appealing, fresh fruit.

 Textbook examples of Grigio are grown in Niagara, just as they are in Italy’s Fruili and Alto Adige areas.
 Cooler temperatures in these locales highlight the vibrant acidity of a Pinot Grigio that makes these wines an evocative backdrop for both detailed cuisine and refreshing sipping.

 Surprisingly, Pinot Grigio grapes, growing on the vine, have the appearance of a “black” grape variety.
 While Grigio is technically always a “white” wine, it can display some colour and here is where the characteristics of this wine get interesting.
 When Pinot Grigio is grown for a bulk market seeking a nondescript wine, it usually presents as an innocuous white wine whose character is lackluster at best.
 While that is certainly true, let it be known that Grigio can certainly be made into a high-quality wine.
 King’s Court Estate Winery’s Pinot Grigio displays a tinge of colour; a slight “oranging” or “bricking” which is absent in other young whites.
 For wine professionals, this colouring is a solid “tell” for Pinot Grigio in blind tastings.